MrWillCom/awesome/README.md

 ## TypeScript

-*   [code-yeongyu/oh-my-openagent](https://github.com/code-yeongyu/oh-my-openagent) - omo; the best agent harness - previously oh-my-opencode
+*   [code-yeongyu/oh-my-openagent](https://github.com/code-yeongyu/oh-my-openagent) - omo; the one and only agent harness for complex codebases; the pickaxe for complex software engineering

 *   [maria-rcks/clawd.rip](https://github.com/maria-rcks/clawd.rip) - Everything that *went* wrong with Claude.